Celestial Clockwork (film)

-Celestial Clockwork (originally titled Mécaniques célestes in France) is a 1995 comedy-drama co-produced between France, Spain, Belgium and Venezuela directed by Fina Torres and starring mainly Ariadna Gil.
+Celestial Clockwork (Mécaniques célestes) is a 1995 comedy-drama co-produced between France, Venezuela, Belgium and Spain directed by Fina Torres and starring mainly Ariadna Gil.

 Plot

 Ana, a young singer from Caracas who is about to get married, runs away to Paris.
 The stars are both good and bad for her: at the same time she meets a friendly group of Latinos and the upstart and unsettling video artist Céleste.

+Like the tale of Cinderella, the great impresario Italo Medici, portrayed by Lluis Homar, is casting for a film of Rossini's Cinderella, is looking for unknown talent, and only has an audio cassette of the voice of Ana (Spanish actress Ariadna Gil).
+The famous man in the local community is like a prince looking for the future princess, but with only an audio cassette instead of a glass slipper.
+However, this film called "Celestial Clockwork" has video artist Céleste, a wicked stepmotherlike character who is called La Pirata (French actress Arielle Dombasle), who also dreams of being cast for the role and tries to sabotage Ana.